anywhichway/lazui/docs/lazui.md

 </html>
 ```

-That's right!
-You can put template literals directly in your HTML.
 The above will render as:

 <div>Hello, the date and time is ${new Date().toLocaleTimeString()}</div>